Chapter 43 BWV 174 Ich liebe den Höchsten von ganzem Gemüte

 It is the case that following the completion of his second Leipzig cycle (in which only C 42 enjoyed the luxury of being introduced by a large-scale instrumental piece) Bach increasingly used sinfonias as introductory movements.
 Whether this heralded a change of public taste, a greater availability of, and/or enthusiasm from, his performers or even a deliberate change of strategy by the composer himself is not recorded.
 We do, however, know that very few of these pieces were newly composed.
 On almost every occasion Bach returned to earlier concerti, plundering fast and slow movements as he deemed appropriate.
 It is surprising, though, that he made relatively little use of the Brandenburgs.
 He used less than a fifth of the available movements, turning more to the early violin and keyboard concerto.

 The choice of this particular piece does, however, suggest that Bach was not always badly served by the availability of good players.
-Here three each of violins, violas and celli are required and furthermore, they must be very good players.
-These parts are unlikely to have been performed by a wind or keyboard player for whom one of the strings may have been a second or third instrument.
+Here three each of violins, violas and celli are required and furthermore, they must be very good players i.e. these parts are unlikely to have been performed by a wind or keyboard player for whom one of the strings may have been a second or third instrument.
 Additionally, the presence here of the six players of the middle and lower strings would seem to challenge the idea that many of the cantatas were performed with only one musician to a desk.
 Clearly it cannot be assumed that large forces were available for every Sunday service and it is known that at the end of the decade Bach bemoaned the lack of first rate musicians.
-But here, at least, there is evidence of the availability of relatively large forces of good players.
+But here, at least, there is evidence of the availability of relatively large forces of good players (but see below).
 Sixteen instrumentalists would have been required for this sinfonia and, even if there was only one singer to a part, that makes a total ensemble of twenty performers.

-But the mystery of why Bach chose this particular movement for this cantata remains.
-It may be that because the rest of the work is rather small in scale he felt it wanted a little ‘beefing up’ at the beginning.
+But the mystery of why Bach chose this particular movement for this cantata remains tantalising.
+It may be that because the rest of the work is rather small in scale he felt it wanted a little ′beefing up′ at the beginning.
 But, as Dürr points out (p 364) this serves only to misbalance the proportions of the work, something which Bach was usually very careful to avoid.
-There seems to be no question of the movement having been called into service at short notice.
+There seems to be little question of the movement having been called into service at short notice.
 If that were to have been the case, why go to the trouble of adding new parts for horns and oboes?
 The latter are largely reinforcing the string rhythms and chords, but still would have needed their own parts written out.
 Might the lack of a rousing chorus have been due to a problem in getting a large choir together on this occasion?
 Only four singers are actually required, three soloists, joined by the fourth voice for the closing chorale.
-But an exuberant text extolling God’s love for the world and our love of Him would seem to demand an ebullient opening movement.
-If a large choral piece was not possible, then why not one of the most driving and infectious movements from the concerto repertoire?
+But an exuberant text extolling God′s love for the world and our love of Him would seem to demand an ebullient opening movement.
+If a large choral piece was not possible, then why should the composer not select one of the most driving and infectious movements from the concerto repertoire?

 And this necessity for a positive and ebullient opening movement may also explain the addition of the extra instruments, although it has to be said that this cannot be counted as the most successful of Bach′s arranged scores.
 The original work had a freshness and lightness of touch, aligned to a transparency of texture, all of which seem somewhat stifled and muddied by the addition of five wind instruments.
 There are moments, such as in the extraordinary passage of circle-of-fifths harmony (beginning bar 87) where the sustained notes of the wind instruments endow the music with a different perspective.
 Pointed quaver figures do seem to give added impetus and focus to other phrases.
 But it is likely that most listeners will prefer the original version which, in any case, they will almost certainly have got to know and love before discovering it in this context.